|June 4, 2025

 What Are the Benefits of Collagen?

-Collagen is synonymous with fewer wrinkles and more youthful-looking skin.
-It can also have a positive impact on our, joint and bone health[8].
-A recent study on the effectiveness of collagen peptide on osteoarthritis[9] also found that collagen helped bring comfort to sore knees.
+Collagen has been promoted for helping with more youthful-looking skin.
+It may also have a positive impact on joint and bone health[8].
+A recent study on the effectiveness of collagen peptide on bone health[9] found that collagen may also help with joint comfort.

 There is a wide range of collagen supplements to choose from for every kind of lifestyle, including hydrolyzed collagen powder, collagen capsules, liquid collagen, collagen protein bars, and more.
 Besides incorporating collagen in your daily diet, eliminating harmful habits is also key.
-Smoking, caffeine, and processed sugars can speed up aging[10] and hinder the body’s natural collagen production.
+Smoking, caffeine, and processed sugars can hinder the body’s natural collagen production.[10].

 We always recommend consulting with your licensed healthcare practitioner before introducing a new supplement to your diet.